 What is your budget?

-The amount of money that you are willing to spend on a new device, should always be the first decision that you make.
+The amount of money that you’re willing to spend on a new leather machine should always be the first decision that you make.
 Setting a budget within your possibilities will help you not to overspend.

-Even if you don’t need to spend a fortune on a machine with features that you will never use, the following reasons give you a hint on why you shouldn’t go for the cheapest option:
+Even if you don’t need to spend a fortune on a sewing machine with features that you’ll never use, the following reasons give you a hint on why you shouldn’t go for the cheapest option:

 – A cheap machine will normally be made of plastic parts that will eventually crystalize and break apart.